Fauna of Australia: Invertebrates

-The large family Parastacidae includes 124 species of Australian freshwater crayfish.
+The large family Parastacidae includes over 180 species of Australian freshwater crayfish.
 These include the world's smallest crayfish, the swamp crayfish, which does not exceed 30 mm in length, and the world's largest crayfish, the Tasmanian giant freshwater crayfish, measuring up to 76 cm long and weighing 4.5 kg.
 The crayfish genus Cherax includes the common yabby, in addition to the farmed species marron and Queensland red claw.

 Species from the genus Engaeus, commonly known as the land crayfish, are also found in Australia.
 Engaeus species are not entirely aquatic, because they spend most of their lives living in burrows.
 Australia has seven species of freshwater crab from the genus Austrothelphusa.
 These crabs live burrowed into the banks of waterways and can plug their burrows, surviving through several years of drought.
 The extremely primitive freshwater mountain shrimp, found only in Tasmania, are a unique group, resembling species found in the fossil record from 200 MYA.

 A magnificent sea anemone on the Great Barrier Reef, with an ocellaris clownfish.

 A huge variety of marine invertebrates are found in Australian waters, with the Great Barrier Reef an important source of this diversity.
 Families include the Porifera or sea sponges, the Cnidaria (includes the jellyfish, corals and sea anemones, comb jellies), the Echinodermata (includes the sea urchins, sea stars, brittle stars, sea cucumbers, the lamp shells) and the Mollusca (includes snails, slugs, limpets, squid, octopus, cockles, oysters, clams, and chitons).

 Venomous invertebrates include the box jellyfish, the blue-ringed octopus, and ten species of cone snail, which can cause respiratory failure and death in humans.
 The crown-of-thorns starfish usually inhabits the reef at low densities.
-However, under conditions that are not yet well understood, they can reproduce to reach an unsustainable population density when coral is devoured at a rate faster than it can regenerate.
+Under conditions that are not yet well understood, they can reproduce to reach an unsustainable population density when coral is devoured at a rate faster than it can regenerate.
 This presents a serious reef management issue.

 Other problematic marine invertebrates include the native species purple sea urchin and the white urchin, which have been able to take over marine habitats and form urchin barrens due to the over harvesting of their natural predators which include abalone and rock lobster.
 Introduced invertebrate pests include the Asian mussel, New Zealand green-lipped mussel, black-striped mussel and the northern Pacific seastar, all of which displace native shellfish.